leena-kang/leagueoflegends/README.md

 ## Interesting Aggregates

-Below is a Dataframe that is grouped by positions and result (whether that player won or lost the match), aggregated by their **means**.
+Below is a Dataframe that is grouped by `position` and `result`, aggregated by their **means**.
 Here we only used the quantitative columns that are scaled by per minute, so that we can make comparable observations (_if not, game length could heavily influence these metrics, for as the game goes longer, these metrics are more likely to increase._)

 |             |     kppm |     vspm |     cspm |      dpm |   earned_gpm |